fapapa/bar-chart-js/README.md

 * `valueLabelColor`: a string specifying the color of the value label on each bar.
 Must be any valid CSS color (named color, hex value, etc.).
 * `barColor`: a string specifying the color of the bars on the chart.
 Must be any valid CSS color (named color, hex value, etc.).
+For a stacked bar chart, you can pass in an array of colors for `barcolor` to specify the color of each section of the stack.
 * `barSpacing`: a string specifying the space between (and around) the bars of the chart.
 Must be a CSS unit (px, %, em, etc.).
 * `showTicks`: a boolean value (default is `true`) specifying whether to show